 2. All transactions should be recorded in the general ledger.
 The City's transactions are recorded in the general ledger for the main operating bank account of each fund.
 However, there are several other bank accounts that have activity that is only tracked through the checkbook and not maintained in the general ledger.
 The City hires an accountant to adjust its books to be in accordance with accounting principles generally accepted in the United States of America.
 During this process, summary entries are made to record this activity into the general ledger.
-During the past three years, there has been significantly more activity in these accounts than that of previous years and with ongoing projects, the activity will continue to increase.
+During the past few years, there has been significantly more activity in these accounts.
 By not appropriately maintaining these accounts in the general ledger in detail, activity can be misclassified or not recorded in the correct period.
 It also makes year-end cash to accrual conversions increasingly more difficult.
 During our audit procedures, we proposed multiple audit adjustments for activity in these accounts that were not correctly recorded or not included as receivables or payables.
-The adjustments resulted in additions to capital assets of \$967,429 that were the result of outstanding checks or accounts payable, an understatement of accounts payable of \$531,882, an overstatement of cash for two outstanding checks of \$467,840, and one bank account that was not recorded on the City's books totaling \$465.
+The adjustments resulted in additions to capital assets of \$1,386,633 that were the result of outstanding checks or accounts payable; an understatement of accounts payable of \$1,677,371; an understatement of cash for two checks incorrectly recorded as outstanding of \$290,738 and one bank account that was not recorded on the City's books totaling \$10,004; an understatement of unearned grant revenue of \$439,507; and an understatement of grants receivable of \$219,301.
 We recommend that activity from all bank accounts be recorded in the general ledger in detail to ensure that all transactions are appropriately recorded in the correct accounts and the correct period.